Dealing with debt

-If you receive income-based employment and support allowance, jobseekers’ allowance, income support or pension credit, you may be entitled to help with your mortgage interest.
-There is a waiting period of 39 weeks before you can receive any help.
+If you receive Universal Credit, or an older benefit, such as jobseekers’ allowance or income support, you may be entitled to help with your mortgage interest.
 Call the Gingerbread Single Parent Helpline for advice or contact Jobcentre Plus to make a claim.

 Check your mortgage agreement to see if it allows you to take a payment break or negotiate one with your lender.
 This might give you some breathing space.
 Find out all of the consequences and how a break may affect your future mortgage payments before going ahead.

 Offer to pay arrears by instalments.
 Tell your mortgage lender about any difficulties that may have caused you to fall behind, especially if your situation has now improved.
 Send them a copy of your financial statement showing how much you can afford to pay on top of your usual monthly payments.

 Beware of mortgage rescue schemes as they might not be the best solution in the long term.
 Citizens Advice has guidance on mortgage rescue and similar schemes run by local councils and social landlords.